-The Fall 2020 term will be a time of change for the Northwestern State University community, and we are updating services for student organizations to meet that change.
+The Spring 2021 term will be a time of change for the Northwestern State University community, and we are updating services for student organizations to meet that change.
 Our goals are to ensure groups have opportunities to engage with each other and with campus.

 - Please refer to the Student Union Facility reopening guidelines for more information.

 - Appropriate signage will be used outlining established facility protocols.

 - Capacity within each Student Union room/lobby will be based on current state and university regulations.

 - Seating will be spaced at least 6 feet apart within each room and we ask that seating not be moved.

 - If tables are provided, only two individuals are allowed at each table.

 - Host smaller events in larger rooms to provide adequate distance between individuals engaged in activities, events, and meetings.

 - Provide controlled flow of guests within the facility and in rooms with multiple access.